Northeast Northgate Way and 5th Avenue Northeast

 Originally an open-air structure with a single retail level and service basement, NORTHGATE CENTER was designed by Seattle's John Graham, Junior.
 The complex was developed by a joint venture of the Alstores Realty Corporation (a division of Allied Stores) and Seattle's Benjamin B. Ehrlichman and W. Walter Williams.
 It was located 7.5 miles north of center city Seattle, on a 62-acre tract in King County's unincorporated Maple Leaf community.

-At the turn of the 20th century, several major stores were being rebranded.
+At the turn of the 21st century, major NORTHGATE stores were being rebranded.
 Lamonts morphed into a Fresno-based Gottschalks on August 31, 2000.
 This store closed in September 2006.
-The Bon Marche, now encompassing 319,900 square feet, was rebranded under the Bon-Macy's moniker on August 1, 2003.
-On March 6, 2005, the entire Bon-Macy's chain was "Macy-ated."
+The Bon Marche was rebranded, as a Bon-Macy's, on August 1, 2003.
+The entire Bon-Macy's chain was "Macy-ated" on March 6, 2005.

-In late 2005, the movie theatre and medical clinic buildings at NORTHGATE were razed.
+Northgate Theatre had operated under the Cineplex Odeon and Loews Cineplex banners before being shuttered, on February 20, 2002.
+In December 2005, the theater and adjacent medical clinic were razed.
 An open-air "Urban Village Streetscape" was constructed along the western facade of the mall.
-This 100,000 square foot addition included ten new stores and casual dining restaurants.
+This 100,000 square foot addition included ten new stores and casual dining restaurants; these including Barnes & Noble Booksellers, Romano's Macaroni Grill, Panera Bread, Gene Juarez Salon & Spa and Ram Restaurant.
 A multilevel garage was also built in the southwest parking area.

-The old Lamonts / Gottschalks building was gutted and reconfigured as a DSW (lower level) and Bed, Bath & Beyond (upper level).
+The old Lamonts-Gottschalks was gutted and reconfigured as a DSW (lower level) and Bed, Bath & Beyond (upper level).
 This latest group of renovations increased the gross leasable area of NORTHGATE MALL to approximately 1,046,000 square feet.
 There were now over 130 tenant spaces.

-Seattle's Sound Transit built a Link light rail extension to the NORTHGATE MALL site.
+Seattle's Sound Transit built a Link light rail extension to NORTHGATE MALL.
 Construction began on the 3.2 route mile Westlake-to-University of Washington line in 2012.
 It began revenue service in 2016.
-A 4.3 route mile University of Washington-to-Northgate segment commenced revenue service on October 2, 2021.
+A 4.3 route mile University of Washington-to-Northgate extension opened on October 2, 2021.

 The mall site was annexed into the City of Seattle on August 20, 1952.
 In November, local sculptor Dudley C. Carter (1891-1992) completed work on a 59-foot-high totem pole.
 This was installed in the center of a duck pond on the north end of the complex.
 By November 1962, a "Sky Shield" roof had been installed over the mall concourse.
-This was not a full-scale enclosure, but it did provide some shelter from inclement weather.
+Not a full-scale enclosure, it did provide some shelter from inclement weather.

 The mall site was annexed into the City of Seattle on August 20, 1952.
 In November, local sculptor Dudley C. Carter (1891-1992) completed work on a 59-foot-high totem pole.
 This was installed in the center of a duck pond on the north end of the complex.
 By November 1962, a "Sky Shield" roof had been installed over the mall concourse.
-This was not a full-scale enclosure, but it did provide some shelter from inclement weather.
+Not a full-scale enclosure, it did provide some shelter from inclement weather.

-On October 29, 1967, the Best's store was rebranded as a Nordstrom Best.
+Best's Apparel store was rebranded, as a Nordstrom Best, on October 29, 1967.
 It became a full-fledged Nordstrom with a subsequent rebranding in December 1972.
 By this time, the store had been enlarged into a 3-level (122,200 square foot) structure.

-On October 29, 1967, the Best's store was rebranded as a Nordstrom Best.
+Best's Apparel store was rebranded, as a Nordstrom Best, on October 29, 1967.
 It became a full-fledged Nordstrom with a subsequent rebranding in December 1972.
 By this time, the store had been enlarged into a 3-level (122,200 square foot) structure.

-NORTHGATE re-opened, as a fully-enclosed and climate-controlled complex, on December 4, 1974.
-Soon after, a portion of the northeast section of the mall was gutted.
+An enclosing mall renovation was soon underway.
+The complex re-opened, as a climate-controlled venue, on December 4, 1974.
+Its official name was now NORTHGATE MALL.
+2 years later, space in the northeast corner was gutted.
 A 3-level (84,600 square foot), Bellevue-based Lamonts opened for business on November 14, 1977.
-With these renovations, the mall housed over 123 stores.
+With these renovations, there were over 123 stores.

-The first commercial competitor of NORTHGATE had been completed in 1960.
-AURORA VILLAGE MALL {4.6 miles north, in King County (Shoreline)} was followed by ALDERWOOD MALL {8.6 miles northeast, in Snohomish County (Lynwood)} and EVERETT MALL {14.9 miles northeast, in Everett}.
-Both of these centers opened in 1979.
+Major shopping centers were built in the NORTHGATE trade area over the ensuing years.
+AURORA VILLAGE MALL {4.6 miles north, in King County (Shoreline)} debuted in 1960.
+Two complexes were completed in 1979; ALDERWOOD MALL {8.6 miles northeast, in Snohomish County (Lynwood)} and EVERETT MALL {14.9 miles northeast, in Everett}.

 In November 1986, Canada's Campeau Corporation acquired the holdings of the Allied Stores holding company.
 Included in the transaction were five shopping malls; NORTHSHORE CENTER {Massachusetts}, BERGEN MALL {New Jersey}, COLUMBIA CENTER, TACOMA MALL and NORTHGATE CENTER {Washington State}.
 In December 1986, a joint venture was formed by Canada's Campeau Corporation and Ohio's Edward J. DeBartolo Corporation.

-The first commercial competitor of NORTHGATE had been completed in 1960.
-AURORA VILLAGE MALL {4.6 miles north, in King County (Shoreline)} was followed by ALDERWOOD MALL {8.6 miles northeast, in Snohomish County (Lynwood)} and EVERETT MALL {14.9 miles northeast, in Everett}.
-Both of these centers opened in 1979.
+Major shopping centers were built in the NORTHGATE trade area over the ensuing years.
+AURORA VILLAGE MALL {4.6 miles north, in King County (Shoreline)} debuted in 1960.
+Two complexes were completed in 1979; ALDERWOOD MALL {8.6 miles northeast, in Snohomish County (Lynwood)} and EVERETT MALL {14.9 miles northeast, in Everett}.

 In November 1986, Canada's Campeau Corporation acquired the holdings of the Allied Stores holding company.
 Included in the transaction were five shopping malls; NORTHSHORE CENTER {Massachusetts}, BERGEN MALL {New Jersey}, COLUMBIA CENTER, TACOMA MALL and NORTHGATE CENTER {Washington State}.
 In December 1986, a joint venture was formed by Canada's Campeau Corporation and Ohio's Edward J. DeBartolo Corporation.

 DeBartolo assumed management of the five shopping centers in 1987.
 After the DeBartolo Corporation merged with Indiana's Simon Property Group, in 1996, NORTHGATE CENTER became a Simon Property Group holding.
-They performed an indoor-outdoor remodeling.
-Done between February and November 1997, the project installed new flooring, ceilings and a 10-bay Food Court.
-Mall entrances were also rebuilt.
+They performed an indoor-outdoor remodeling between February and November 1997.
+During this project, new flooring and ceilings were installed.
+Mall entrances were rebuilt and a 10-bay food court added in the south end of the complex.

-At the turn of the 20th century, several major stores were being rebranded.
+At the turn of the 21st century, major NORTHGATE stores were being rebranded.
 Lamonts morphed into a Fresno-based Gottschalks on August 31, 2000.
 This store closed in September 2006.
-The Bon Marche, now encompassing 319,900 square feet, was rebranded under the Bon-Macy's moniker on August 1, 2003.
-On March 6, 2005, the entire Bon-Macy's chain was "Macy-ated."
+The Bon Marche was rebranded, as a Bon-Macy's, on August 1, 2003.
+The entire Bon-Macy's chain was "Macy-ated" on March 6, 2005.

-In late 2005, the movie theatre and medical clinic buildings at NORTHGATE were razed.
+Northgate Theatre had operated under the Cineplex Odeon and Loews Cineplex banners before being shuttered, on February 20, 2002.
+In December 2005, the theater and adjacent medical clinic were razed.
 An open-air "Urban Village Streetscape" was constructed along the western facade of the mall.
-This 100,000 square foot addition included ten new stores and casual dining restaurants.
+This 100,000 square foot addition included ten new stores and casual dining restaurants; these including Barnes & Noble Booksellers, Romano's Macaroni Grill, Panera Bread, Gene Juarez Salon & Spa and Ram Restaurant.
 A multilevel garage was also built in the southwest parking area.

-The old Lamonts / Gottschalks building was gutted and reconfigured as a DSW (lower level) and Bed, Bath & Beyond (upper level).
+The old Lamonts-Gottschalks was gutted and reconfigured as a DSW (lower level) and Bed, Bath & Beyond (upper level).
 This latest group of renovations increased the gross leasable area of NORTHGATE MALL to approximately 1,046,000 square feet.
 There were now over 130 tenant spaces.

-Seattle's Sound Transit built a Link light rail extension to the NORTHGATE MALL site.
+Seattle's Sound Transit built a Link light rail extension to NORTHGATE MALL.
 Construction began on the 3.2 route mile Westlake-to-University of Washington line in 2012.
 It began revenue service in 2016.
-A 4.3 route mile University of Washington-to-Northgate segment commenced revenue service on October 2, 2021.
+A 4.3 route mile University of Washington-to-Northgate extension opened on October 2, 2021.

 NORTHGATE STATION, a new mixed-use facility, was created from remnants of the mall and new construction.
 The Kraken Community Iceplex, home venue for the Seattle Kraken National Hockey League franchise, was officially dedicated in September 2021.
 The 167-room Residence Inn by Marriott opened for business in the spring of 2025, with a 234-unit apartment complex being completed in 2026.